Here’s why you might need CMR insurance

 Thanks to Brexit, couriers and hauliers face new challenges when operating across borders.
 CMR insurance becomes a crucial tool to navigate these challenges smoothly.

-When transporting goods to EU countries and beyond, having proper CMR insurance ensures compliance with international regulations and mitigates potential risks associated with the road transportation process.
+When transporting goods to EU countries and beyond, having proper insurance coverage ensures compliance with international regulations and mitigates potential risks associated with the road transportation process.

 CMR vs. Goods in Transit insurance